pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Horace_GUI.rst

 In particular note the white messages area in the bottom left corner.
 In this box (or similar in pop-ups) a message is displayed whenever you perform an operation.
 If the operation worked the the message will be "Success!".
 Otherwise a message explaining what was wrong will be displayed.

-There are three main tabs which one can toggle between.
+There are three main tabs that one can toggle between.

 Generate SQW file tab
 *********************